zined/ruempler.eu/source/_posts/how-to-install-and-use-a-newer-version-3-x-of-npm-on-aws-lambda.md

     npm@3.10.5 ../../tmp/node_modules/npm

-The last step is to symlink the npm wrapperso it can be used without hassle.
+The last step is to symlink the npm wrapper so it can be used without hassle.
 And actually many build systems seem to expect a working npm executable:

     fs.mkdirSync('/tmp/bin');